 These posters are produced as the result of an experimental operational deployment to validate and extend an empirically grounded methodology for detection and analysis of large-scale Internet outages.
 For more information, see Detection and analysis of large-scale Internet infrastructure outages.

+Internet address space allocation and utilization is visualized here using heatmaps.
 A heat map is a graphical representation of data where the values taken by a variable in a two-dimensional map are represented as colors.

 IPv4 BGP Geopolitical Analysis Poster

 The worldwide distribution of Internet resources and address space is highly non-uniform.
 We present an analysis comparing five demographic measures against three measures of Internet resources, stratified by continent with substratification by country.
 We found that two continents and one country consume a much larger share of Internet resource allocation than predicted by their demographic measures of size.
-For more information see IPv4 BGP Geopolitical Analysis
+For more information see IPv4 BGP Geopolitical Analysis.

 - IPv4 Analysis